zeroamps/zeroamps/README.md

 - ⚡ For a project I created a Docker image for building Cordova applications.
 See this [repository](https://github.com/zeroamps/docker-cordova).
 - ⚡ This collection of PowerShell examples I created during my PowerShell studying.
 See this [repository](https://github.com/zeroamps/powershell-sample-scripts).
 - ⚡ For a project I created an Android demo application to test a foreground service with notifications.
 See this [repository](https://github.com/zeroamps/android-timer-demo).
+- ⚡ For a project I created an Android demo application which hosts a web application in the WebView.
+See this [repository](https://github.com/zeroamps/android-webview-demo).
 - ⚡ I use lots of various tools, that's the reason why I created my cheat sheet repository.
 See this [repository](https://github.com/zeroamps/tooling).

 <!--